premiumfrog/pinger/README.md

 - Pings a user every few seconds
 - Stops pinging when you run the stop command
 - Built with `discord.js` and `node.js`
+- Ability to set it to your own userid to allow only you to initiate the pings

 ## Prerequisites